hoyosjs/docs/docs/core/diagnostics/dotnet-dump.md

   If not specified:

   - Defaults to *.\dump_YYYYMMDD_HHMMSS.dmp* on Windows.
-  - Defaults to *./core_YYYYMMDD_HHMMSS* on Linux.
+  - Defaults to *./core_YYYYMMDD_HHMMSS* on Unix based systems.

   YYYYMMDD is Year/Month/Day and HHMMSS is Hour/Minute/Second.

 - **`--diag`**

-  Enables dump collection diagnostic logging.
+  Enables dump collection diagnostic logging for dump collection diagnostics.
+These are logged in the context of the console of the target application.

 > [!NOTE]
-> On Linux and macOS, this command expects the target application and `dotnet-dump` to share the same `TMPDIR` environment variable.
-Otherwise, the command will time out.
+> On Linux and macOS, this command expects the target application's communication channels to be visible to `dotnet-dump`.
+As of now, `dotnet-dump` only checks the default communication channels, so features like diagnostic ports aren't supported.
+The target process must be started without these and they must share the `TMPDIR` variable.

 > [!NOTE]
-> To collect a dump using `dotnet-dump`, it needs to be run as the same user as the user running target process or as root.
+> To collect a dump using `dotnet-dump`, it needs to be run as the same user as the user running target process or root.
 Otherwise, the tool will fail to establish a connection with the target process.

 ## dotnet-dump analyze